 The School of Humanities and Sciences is creating a pool of

-qualified part-time lecturers in the Department of the Environment
+qualified part-time lecturers in the Department of Economics for

-open to candidates who can teach in any area of environmental
+to candidates who can teach Principles of Economics; depending on

 Applicants are required to hold a